 The terms are often used to mean different things by different people.
 A fee can include the up-front amount paid to the franchisor for the use of their name, know-how, operating systems, etc. This is one component of the overall start-up cost of a new franchise.
 Ongoing fees (or royalties) are usually paid to the franchisor for providing ongoing business, management and technical support, etc. This fee may be fixed as a percentage of the franchisee's turnover, which may vary as trading conditions change.
 Alternatively, a flat fee may be levied every month irrespective of turnover.
 No two franchise systems may have the same fee structure, and some may use a combination of fixed and flat.
 Fees are most often paid monthly from the franchisee to the franchisor.
 In addition to the management fees levied by a franchisor, franchisees may also be required to pay into a central advertising or marketing fund, and this may also be done on the basis of percentage or flat contributions on a weekly, monthly or quarterly basis.

 If you have a dispute with your franchisor, you need to identify the underlying issues behind the dispute and attempt to resolve these by mediation.
 Disputes may occur from a misunderstanding of an aspect of the franchise relationship, which is outlined upfront in the franchise agreement.
 Franchisees and franchisors join together in a commercial marriage in which both become stakeholders in each other's businesses and future commercial success.
 Under the Code, disputes should be settled by mediation, using a mutally agreed third party as a mediator, if no agreement can be reached by direct negotiation.
 In most cases this will result in a mutually acceptable compromise to solve the problem, and enable the relationship to continue.
-The Office of the Franchising Mediation Adviser (OFMA) has been established under the Franchising Code of Conduct.
-The OFMA regulates the conduct of franchisees and franchisors towards each other and provides a cost-effective dispute resolution solution to the industry.
-OFMA provides two services: early intervention and mediation.
-Visit www.franchisingmediationadviser.com.au to find out more.
-Litigation is considered a last resort for extreme dispute cases where mediation has not been successful.
+If you are in a franchising dispute, the Australian Small Business and Family Enterprise Ombudsman can provide free support including information on the Franchising Code of Conduct, options to resolve your dispute and access to mediation services.
+The Franchising Code of Conduct is a mandatory code that applies to all businesses involved in a franchise agreement.
+The Code also describes the behaviours expected of franchisees and franchisors and includes a process for managing disputes.
+The Code states that parties must act in good faith.
+This means parties must act honestly, and not arbitrarily, with each other and cooperate to resolve the dispute.

 The franchise agreement is the contract which joins you and the franchisor in business together.
 Franchise agreements can vary in length depending on the complexity of the business.
 They outline the rights and obligations of the franchisee and the franchisor under the franchise arrangement.
 Franchising is successful because a "business formula" is developed and tested by the franchisor before being franchised.
 It is important therefore that the franchise agreement allows the franchisor to protect that "formula", while at the same time providing for future innovation and development.
 For this reason, the franchise agreement may appear to be in favour of the franchisor.
 It is essential to obtain qualified and experienced legal advice before signing any franchise agreement.
 It is also recommended that any potential franchisee who is considering investing their life's savings into a franchise business should also read the agreement themselves (in addition to their lawyer) to gain a better insight into the nature of their future franchise relationship.
 See the Franchise Directory for a list of legal advisors.